Your guide to property transfers in divorce and separation

 What are the steps involved in property transfers as a result of separation?

-While retaining the family home may provide stability, consider whether you can manage the long-term costs, such as mortgage payments, maintenance and rates.
-If you are considering taking full ownership of the home, you will also need to check with your bank first to ensure you qualify for a loan. - Reach an agreement
+While retaining the family home may provide stability for you and your children, consider whether you can manage the long-term costs, such as mortgage payments, maintenance and rates.
+If you are considering taking full ownership of the home, you will also need to check to see if you qualify for a loan.

 Will I need to pay stamp duty?